errrgiorgione/mitm-dns_poisoning-tool/README.md

 ### Please keep in mind that a MITM attack is more efficient after a little while passed since it started and that its efficiency heavily depends on the network and devices' settings.

 ## Run a DNS Poisoning attack
-The DNS Poisoning attack is divided in two phases which are executes simultaneously:
+The DNS Poisoning attack is divided in two phases which are executed simultaneously:
 * Man In The Middle attack
 * Injecting a fake DNS answer in the network